klhang/JS-Frontend-Project/README.md

 This project will be implemented with the following technologies:

-- Alpha Vantage APIs for dai stock performance data,
+- Alpha Vantage APIs for daily stock performance data,
-- Vanilla JavaScript and `jquery` for overall structure and game logic,
+- Vanilla JavaScript and `jquery` for overall structure and logic,
 - `D3.js` for DOM manipulation and rendering,
 - Webpack to bundle and serve up the various scripts.

-In addition to the webpack entry file, there will be three scripts involved in this project:

 ### Implementation Timeline